-Your regulated dog must not be in a place that is not the place stated on the registration notice.
+The declared dangerous or menacing dog must not be in a place that is not the place stated on its registration notice.

 The maximum penalty for this offence is 75 penalty units, under the Animal Management (Cats and Dogs) Act 2008, section 97.